krisnye/browser-build/README.md

     require("browser-build").build({
         input: {
-            "mymodule": "lib"   // builds all modules in this folder "sugar": true       // builds this dependency found with require.resolve("sugar") },
+            "mymodule": "lib",   // builds all modules in this folder "sugar": true       // builds this dependency found with require.resolve("sugar") },
         output: {